AFIT-R/afit-r.github.io/analytics/descriptive/univariate-inference.md

 - $$H_0$$: $$\pi_f = 0.5$$
 - $$H_a$$: $$\pi_f \ne 0.5$$

-Where the null is just testing if the proportion of females $$\pi_f$$ equals 50%.
+where the null is just testing if the proportion of females $$\pi_f$$ equals 50%.
 If this hypothesis holds then men and women are approximately equally represented.
-We see that in our example female represent 42% of those employees who churn.
+We see that in our example females represent 42% of those employees who churn.
 We see that our `prop.test` results suggest that there is extremely strong evidence that females represent less than 50% of the attrition population (its estimated that they represent 38-45% based on the 95% confidence interval).
 In fact, females represent 40% of the population (`attr_pop`) data.

 ```r